DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 The initialization of amplification and mesh shaders is largely identical to initialization of shaders of other types.
 The only difference is the new shader types (`SHADER_TYPE_AMPLIFICATION` and `SHADER_TYPE_MESH`).
-Similar is true for pipline state initialization.
-Notice also the new `PIPELINE_TYPE_MESH` pipeliene type.
+Similar is true for pipeline state initialization.
+Notice also the new `PIPELINE_TYPE_MESH` pipeline type.
 Some fields of the `GraphicsPipeline` struct like `LayoutElements` and `PrimitiveTopology` are irrelevant for mesh shaders and are ignored.
 The mesh shader pipeline state uses the same pixel shader stage as the traditional vertex pipeline.